 Soda ash is dissolved in hot water.
 It's added when the woad mixture cools to 50°C (122°F) and aerated by whisking about 10 min.
 The solution is dark green.
 Woad pigment settles to the bottom.
 The liquid is removed and the pigment allowed to dry.

-The dye chemical extracted from woad is indigo, the same dye extracted from "true indigo", Indigofera tinctoria, but in a lower concentration.
-After 1498 CE, traders import an abundance of indigo from Asia.
+To dye with woad, fermented urine is a popular medieval mordant.
+The dye chemical further extracted from woad is indigo.
+It's the same dye extracted from "true indigo", Indigofera tinctoria, but in lower concentration.
+After 1498 AD, traders import indigo from Asia.

 Some regions pass laws to protect the woad industry from competition by indigo trade.
 Rumors claim imported indigo causes yarn rot.
 In France, Henry IV, in an edict of 1609, forbids on pain of death use of "the false and pernicious Indian drug".